Skip to main content

 Microphones

-• DX822 offers 10 microphone inputs, distributed across 6 faders.
-Channels with dual inputs are MIC-2, MIC-3, MIC-5, and MIC-6.
+• DX822 provides 10 microphone inputs, distributed across 6 faders.
+The dual-input channels are MIC-2, MIC-3, MIC-5, and MIC-6.

 Line Inputs

-Available Inputs Summary
+Summary of Available Inputs

 Outputs